Tietoevry: Data center failure in Sweden

-On 25 November 2011, there was a hardware failure in one of Tieto's Swedish data centers, which affected approximately 50 of its clients, including Apoteket, Bilprovningen, SBAB Bank and the Stockholm Municipality school web site.
-On 30 November, Tieto services for Apoteket and SBAB were recovered and operational again.
+On 25 November 2011, there was a hardware failure in one of Tieto's Swedish data centers, which affected approximately 50 of its clients, including Apoteket (a national pharmaceuticals retail firm, for whom e-prescriptions were out of service), Bilprovningen (a Swedish motor vehicle inspection firm, which was forced to perform inspections with manual support), SBAB Bank and the Stockholm Municipality school web site.
+Kristina Westerlind, Head of Marketing and Communications at Tieto Sweden, commented on the incident to Dagens Nyheter: "It is a hardware failure that is very difficult to predict at this time how long it takes to restore everything to normal.
+It can go fast or it could last a long time."
+On 30 November, Tieto services for Apoteket e-prescriptions and SBAB were recovered and operational again.
 By 13 December, virtually all services were back to normal operations.
+Confidentiality agreements with customers prevented Tieto from revealing exactly who was affected by this incident.
 On 22 February 2012, the Swedish Civil Contingencies Agency published the report on Reflections on community safety and preparedness for serious IT incidents In March 2012, Tieto released a report investigating the incident.